saad-lab/Hand_Gesture_Recognition_Using_RNN/README.md

 ![Hand features used in dataset](https://github.com/saad-lab/Hand_Gesture_Recognition_Using_RNN/blob/c63c2c0b3d413f97750a205a86a8d6c253193b71/features.png)

-The input to the model is an array of the follwing shape
+The input to the model is an array of the following shape

 (samples, timestamps, attributes, )